creiht/komodomako/README.md

 ## News

+11/20/2013 - Released v1.4 Which will now install on Komodo 8+ (thanks to kshade)

 07/14/2012 - Released v1.3 Which will now install on Komodo 7+

 04/19/2010 - Released v1.2.1 Which will now install on Komodo 6+ (and future versions as long as the plugin system isn't change substantially)